MarquisdeGeek/Strummer/README.md

 3. Note the port to which the Arduino is connected.
 (This will appear in the Processing console output.)
 4. Amend the code to use the correct port.
 The line begins 'arduino = new Arduino'.
 Change index of arduinoList.
 5. Plug in your MIDI controller keyboard
 6. Determine an appropriate MIDI input/output device.
-(Thees will appear in the Processing console output.)
+(These will appear in the Processing console output.)
 7. Amend the code to use the correct port.
 The line begins 'MidiBus myBus = new MidiBus'.
 Change the names to match the output.

 ## The two modes